-Find out how your small business might be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
-We can take full advantage of your Colorado Employee Retention Tax Incentive with a brief application process that will take only 15 minutes of your time.
+Discover how your company might be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
+We can maximize your Colorado Employee Retention Tax Incentive with a quick application process that will take just 15 minutes of your time.

-The Employee Retention Credit (ERC) is a Payroll Tax Credit that Centennial companies can acquire for the wages paid to employees during the course of COVID-19.
+The Employee Retention Credit (ERC) is a Payroll Tax Credit that Centennial small businesses can secure for the wages paid to employees during COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-Businesses that are seeking to secure the Employee Retention Credit (ERC) must match one of the two qualifications in order to be eligible.
+Businesses that are wanting to qualify for the Employee Retention Credit (ERC) must satisfy one of the two qualifications in order to be eligible.